cosmos/awesome-cosmos/README.md

 ### Go

-- [Starport](https://github.com/tendermint/starport/) - For Cosmos SDK blockchain development.
-Bootstraps a new Cosmos SDK blockchain with UI and allows to work conviniently with modules and types.
+- [Ignite CLI](https://github.com/ignite-hq/cli) - All-in-one platform to build, launch, and maintain any crypto application on a sovereign and secured blockchain.
+Quickly bootstraps a new Cosmos SDK blockchain with UI and support to create new and work conveniently with existing Cosmos SDK modules.

-### Javascript
+### JavaScript

 - [cosmostation/cosmosjs](https://github.com/cosmostation/cosmosjs) - Cosmostation Signing & API Library
 - [cosmwasm/cosmjs](https://github.com/CosmWasm/cosmjs) - **ICF sponsored Cosmos Javascript library**